 Subcontractor Certification.
 Subcontractors must certify on Form 25D-105, that they have read and will abide by the CGP and the conditions of the project SWPPP.

 Signatures and Initials.
-Certify or initial on the CGP documents and SWPPP forms, wherever a signature or initial is required.
+Where documents are completed in SWPPPTrack, utilize SWPPPTrack to sign and initial documents.
+When documents are not completed in SWPPPTrack (e.g. Form 25D-111 SWPPP Certification for Contractor), upload scanned copies after signing and initialing the documents into SWPPPTrack.

 641-1.6 RESPONSIBILITY FOR STORM WATER PERMIT COVERAGE.